OpenSecuritySummit/oss2018/content/faq/I-need-help.md

 This helpdesk is to help participants with general issues regarding the Summit.

 - **Tracks and sessions related channels**\
-We have channels for every track and sessions.
+We have channels for every track and session.
 The following legend describe the prefixes of the channels' names for the tracks and sessions.<br/><br/>
 **w** = working sessions\
 **u** = user session\
 **p** = product session\